 Thomas J. Scanlon founded Benchmarks, Inc. on March 1, 1970.
-As President, he has overseen all of the company’s activities over the past forty-eight years.
+As President, he has overseen all of the company’s activities over the past fifty years.
 The activities described in Benchmarks’ corporate history comprise his professional “resume.”
 Mr. Scanlon summarized his philosophy of life and service in a well-received commencement address

 to the graduates at Trinity High School in Falls Church, Virginia in May of 2017.
 Other relevant professional information, including pro bono and voluntary activities are below.

 Mr. Scanlon graduated magna cum laude from the University of Notre Dame.
 He received a Master’s degree in Philosophy from the University of Toronto, which he attended as a Woodrow Wilson Fellow; and a Master’s in Public Law and Government from Columbia University, where he was a Ford Foundation Fellow in International Development.

 Before founding Benchmarks, Mr. Scanlon served as the Executive Assistant to the Assistant Administrator of the Agency for International Development, Bureau for Latin America.
 At that time, the Assistant Administrator of AID for Latin America was the government official principally responsible for implementing the Alliance for Progress Program.